P&L management guide for 2023: how to outsmart the complexity

 4. External factors

-The wider world plays its role, too.
+As mentioned, the wider world plays its role too.

-The 2020s have been a double-whammy for cost management so far, with many businesses needing to invest heavily in reorienting their operating models because of external pressures, while also battling rising operating costs.
+The 2020s have been a double-whammy for cost management so far, with many businesses needing to invest heavily in reorienting their operating models because of external pressures while also battling rising operating costs.

 That same Deloitte report revealed the top external challenges reported globally are: